-Certain application scenarios require chain agnosticism.
+Stakeholders

+A PDL application may involve one or more of the below Stakeholders:

+End Users

+Humans

+Machines (e.g. an application accessing a PDL without human intervention)

+Platform Operators

+PDL

+Management (e.g. governance, board)

+Auditor/Monitor

+Software Vendors

+PDL developers

+Application developers

+Infrastructure vendors

+Cloud

+Connectivity

+Fixed

+Mobile

+Regulatory and Governance Authorities

+Regulator

+Legislator

+Auditor/Monitor

+Authenticator

+Business Ownership and management

+Standard bodies

+Figure 4-3 herewith illustrates an evolved approach to a PDL platform that is agnostic to PDL types, application types, and thus can be the basis for an open eco-system.
+Certain application scenarios require PDL-type agnosticism.
+Such agnosticism applies to any unique chain that is subject to different operational scenario than other chains (e.g. different PDLs based on Ethereum chains will be considered different PDL Types).
 That would typically be the case in eco-systems where multiple, sometimes competing, entities use PDL in a federated wholesale supply chain.
-It may be impossible, or operationally/commercially non-plausible, to enforce the use of a specific chain for an application.
-As depicted in Figure 4-3 The Distributed Ledger Platform may consist of multiple PDLs which are managed via the functionality of the Platform Management and Governance Support layer and synchronized in a manner that allows chain-agnostic applications to operate.
+It may be impossible, or operationally/commercially non-plausible, to enforce the use of a specific PDL Type for an application.
+As depicted in Figure 4-3 The Distributed Ledger Platform may consist of multiple PDLs which are managed via the functionality of the Platform Management and Governance Support layer and synchronized in a manner that allows PDL-Type-agnostic applications to operate.
 Depending on the PDL types involved the Platform Management and Governance functionality may be broken down to sub-elements each managing a specific PDL type.
 Certain scenarios may also include PDL hierarchy (e.g. one PDL encompassing multiple PDLs).
 The Platform Management and Governance shall be structured in a manner that supports such scenarios.

-User access to the PDL platform may be performed, depending on PDL type and design, either directly to the PDL or through an external application.
+User access to the PDL platform may be performed, depending on PDL type and design, either directly to the PDL via an API or through an external application.

 Certain eco-systems, such as supply chain management platforms, may require a Distributed Ledger Platform that supports simultaneous use of both bilateral PDLs and Multi-Lateral/Omni-Lateral PDLs (also referred to as Shared Ledgers [add reference to ISO TC307, ISO 22739]) in tandem.
 While it is operationally and contractually simple to require that both parties in a bilateral arrangement use the same type of PDL, it may be complex (and in certain cases impossible) to enforce the use of a specific PDL in a multilateral environment where multiple entities, often competitors, operate.
-In such cases it is the task of the Platform Management Support function to enable inter-PDL and inter-chain (in cases of multiple chains of the same PDL type) interoperability.
+In such cases it is the task of the Platform Management Support function to enable inter-PDL-Type and inter-chain (in cases of multiple chains of the same PDL type) interoperability.
 This includes periodical synchronization between PDLs and chains at a frequency that meets the requirements of the respective applications.
 The operational overheads and required performance of such platform requires careful planning and sizing to ensure continuous operation.

-The API and Tooling abstraction layer allows any Application or Service [align with text from EU BC Observatory.
-May also require some modifications to diagram below] to interface with any chain type.
-We would also expect to see an Application abstraction layer that allows multiple vendors to develop compatible and interoperable applications giving users choice of supply and chain type.
-Diagram Figure 4-5 herewith describes such abstraction and demonstrates the use of different chain types for different scenarios.
+The API and Tooling Abstraction layer differs from the APIs and tooling Layer shown in diagram 4-2 by adding an abstraction functionality that allows applications to interoperate with multiple underlying PDL type.
+In an ideal world we would want to allow any application to operate on any PDL type, but in reality, there may be certain functionalities required by certain applications (e.g. high TPS rates) or certain security requirements that dictate the use of specific PDL types.
+We would also expect to see an Application abstraction layer that allows multiple vendors to develop compatible and interoperable applications giving users choice of supply and PDL type.
 The templates mentioned earlier may serve as common functions on the application layer as well.